 How does paperwork equal more fun money?

-If you don't have a good filing system for your important financial records, you're risking a whole lot of chicken-headed running around looking for them when you need them the most.
-For things like employment records, tax filings, investment accounts, legal documents, identity cards, and anything else you need to keep, you should get a safe and organized place to store them all.
+If you don't have a good filing system for your important financial records, you're risking a whole lot of chicken-headed running around looking for those docs when you need them the most.

 As an adult, having enough money for fun does take some sober planning, it's true.
 But the more you plan, the more fun you can have!
 Isn't that worth the effort?